VTXZenyx/ai-cricket-virat-kohli-app/README.md

 A fan-made conversational mentor experience inspired by Virat Kohli's competitive mindset, discipline, cricket mentality, fitness standards, and approach to pressure.

 The project combines a sports-game-inspired interface with local language-model inference, knowledge retrieval, text streaming, speech-to-text, and low-latency voice conversations.

-> **Disclaimer:** This is a fan-made project.
-It is not Virat Kohli and is not affiliated with, endorsed by, or officially connected to Virat Kohli.
-Any exact voice, likeness, or other protected identity assets should only be used where appropriately authorized or licensed.

----

 ## Current Features

 ### Text Chat